kachontep/test-kachontep-reader/README.md

 ## Installation

-You can install the Real Python Feed Reader from [PyPI](https://pypi.org/project/realpython-reader/):
+You can install the Real Python Feed Reader from [PyPI](https://pypi.org/project/test-kachontep-reader/):

-    pip install realpython-reader
+    pip install test-kachontep-reader

 The reader is supported on Python 2.7, as well as Python 3.4 and above.